akaplo/390mb-team2/a2Pt4_writeup.md

 The sample data also has half as many labels, so our classifier should have a much higher random success rate (1/2 vs 1/4), so this likely also contributes to the sample data's higher numbers.

 Empirically, our classifier trained on our data works really well!
 When running activity recognition, it takes a few datapoints to get itself going, and subsequently is pretty much spot-on.
 It occasionally has trouble differentiating running from walking, but it's correct the vast majority of the time.
 I'd say that the activity/precision/recall matches up to the empirical recognition data.

+### Contributions and Misc
+For part 4, Aaron and Dan worked on the Android code while collaborating with Todd on the Python.
+Aaron created the training data and did the real-world testing.

+This project was **HARD**.